Fl13ip/Space-Invaders-type-game/README.md

 ## Implementations
 - Create a robust game environment.
-- The aliens to be killed spawn at random coordinates.
 - When the ship shoots and hits an alien, the alien changes position, according to the random coordinates assigned to it and a value is incremented to the score.

 ## Screenshots